reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 ## Offscreen Rendering {/*offscreen-rendering*/}

 Offscreen rendering is an upcoming capability in React for rendering screens in the background without additional performance overhead.
-You can think of it as a version of the [`content-visiblity` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility) that works not only for DOM elements but React components, too.
+You can think of it as a version of the [`content-visibility` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility) that works not only for DOM elements but React components, too.
 During our research, we've discovered a variety of use cases:

 - A router can prerender screens in the background so that when a user navigates to them, they're instantly available.
 - A tab switching component can preserve the state of hidden tabs, so the user can switch between them without losing their progress.